AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++Can I create reports for the courses?
 How?

-In Adobe Captivate Prime 1.0 release, only Administrators and Managers can view/create reports.
+In Adobe Learning Manager 1.0 release, only Administrators and Managers can view/create reports.

 +++